nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown by executing [`listClient`](#312-list-clients-listclient) command.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
-* If `INDEX` is a non-positive integer or not shown in `listClient`, an error will be thrown!
+* If `INDEX` is a non-positive integer or not shown in `listClient`, an error will be shown!

 Examples: